 Hemangiosarcoma in dogs is an aggressive, malignant tumor of blood vessel cells.
 With the exception of the skin form of hemangiosarcoma, a diagnosis of hemangiosarcoma is serious.
 Because these tumors start in blood vessels, they are frequently filled with blood and when a blood-filled tumor ruptures, it can cause problems with internal or external bleeding.

-Subcutaneous (hypedermal) Hemangiosarcoma
+Subcutaneous (hypodermal) Hemangiosarcoma

 The overlying skin of a subcutaneous hemangiosarcoma is often completely normal.
-However below the skin is a dark red blood growth.
+However, below the skin is a dark red blood growth.
 Up to 60% of hypodermal hemangiosarcomas spread internally

 Visceral Hemangiosarcoma – spleen

-The spleen is a large abdominal organ which while not essential for life, serves an important role to the blood and lymph functions.
+The spleen is a large abdominal organ which while not essential for life, serves an important role in blood and lymph functions.
 Splenic growths have the unfortunate tendency to break open and bleed profusely regardless of whether they are benign or malignant.
 While a splenectomy (removal of the spleen) ends the prospect of this type of life-threatening sudden bleed, splenic hemangiosarcoma is still a rapidly spreading malignancy.

 When a splenic mass is detected, it may not be possible to tell prior to splenectomy whether or not the mass is malignant or not although testing will most likely be performed to attempt to determine this.
 It has been estimated that 25% of dogs with splenic Hemangiosarcoma also have a heart-based Hemangiosarcoma.

-Visceral Hemangiosarcoma – heart
+Visceral Hemangiosarcoma – Heart

 Similar to splenic hemangiosarcoma, heart-based hemangiosarcoma tends to be life-threatening from the effects of bleeding.
 The heart is enclosed in a sac called the “pericardium.”
 When the hemangiosarcoma bleeds, the blood fills up the pericardium until it is so full that the heart inside is under so much pressure that it has no room to fill with the blood it has to pump.
 This is called pericardial effusion and must be treated before an emergent situation occurs.